dobaret/dobaret.github.io/content/en/_index.md

 ---
 title : "Bonjour !"
 description: "Doks is a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize."
-lead: "My name is Dorian Baret, I’m a software technical writer @ Talend and a student @ Université de Paris, where I’m honing my craft.<br><br>At the moment, I write technical documentation in DITA, managed through Git.
+lead: "<br>My name is Dorian Baret, I’m a software technical writer @ Talend and a student @ Université de Paris, where I’m honing my craft.<br><br>At the moment, I write technical documentation in DITA, managed through Git.
 We may have known one another when I worked in translation.
 I'm an all-around language enthusiast."